sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

 * Some parts of the Sailfish OS system seem to be missing.
 For example, opening Settings crashes the phone or Settings opens as a blank screen.
 * You were instructed by Jolla's Service & Support personnel to use it.

-# Setting up the Recovery Mode
+# Setting up the Recovery Mode on the phone

-## Forcing Xperia 10 II or Xperia 10 III to the Recovery Mode
+## Preparing Xperia 10 II or Xperia 10 III to the Recovery Mode
-* Disconnect the USB cable from Xperia 10 II
+1. Disconnect the USB cable from Xperia 10 II
-* Turn the phone OFF
+2. Turn the phone OFF
-* If you have the fastboot drivers (Windows) or fastboot tools (Linux, Mac) already installed on your computer, skip to the next step.
+3. If you have the _fastboot drivers_ (Windows) or _fastboot tools_ (Linux, Mac) already installed on your computer, skip to the next step (4).
 You have them if you installed Sailfish OS to your Xperia 10 II or Xperia 10 III with the present computer.
 If not, install fastboot now - the instructions are:
 	* Windows computer: chapter 2 in [**Xperia 10 II Sailfish X instructions - Windows**](https://jolla.com/how-to-install-sailfish-x-on-xperia-10-ii-on-windows/)
 	* Linux computer: chapter 2 in [**Xperia 10 II Sailfish X instructions - Linux**](https://jolla.com/how-to-install-sailfish-x-on-xperia-10-ii-on-linux/)
 	* Mac computer: chapter 2 in [**Xperia 10 II Sailfish X instructions - Mac**](https://jolla.com/how-to-install-sailfish-x-on-xperia-10-ii-on-macos/)
 	* Windows computer: chapter 2 in [**Xperia 10 III Sailfish X instructions - Windows**](https://jolla.com/how-to-install-sailfish-x-on-xperia-10-iii-on-windows/)
 	* Linux computer: chapter 2 in [**Xperia 10 III Sailfish X instructions - Linux**](https://jolla.com/how-to-install-sailfish-x-on-xperia-10-iii-on-linux/)
 	* Mac computer: chapter 2 in [**Xperia 10 III Sailfish X instructions - Mac**](https://jolla.com/how-to-install-sailfish-x-on-xperia-10-iii-on-macos/)
-* Force your Xperia 10 II or Xperia 10 III to the fastboot mode:
+4. Force your Xperia 10 II or Xperia 10 III to the fastboot mode:
 	* Hold the Volume Up key down and connect a data-connected USB cable (a charging cable would not work)
 	* Ensure that the LED at the top of the display area is lit in BLUE colour (if not, disconnect the cable, release the key and try again)
-* You will need the same version of hybris-recovery.img as belongs to the Sailfish OS version of your phone currently.
+5. You will need the same version of hybris-recovery.img as belongs to the Sailfish OS version of your phone currently.
 If you have updated your phone to the latest release then download the latest Sailfish OS image from [**Jolla Shop**](https://shop.jolla.com/downloads/).
 The downloaded package contains the matching hybris-recovery.img.
 If you happen to have an older OS release on the phone get the hybris-recovery.img from the installation directory of that release.
 If you do not have it on your computer, [**contact us**](https://jolla.zendesk.com/hc/en-us/requests/new).
-* The following commands will enable the Recovery Mode (the BLUE LED should be lit at this point)
+6. The following commands will enable the Recovery Mode (the BLUE LED should be lit at this point)

 On Windows:
 ```